openziti/ziti-doc/docusaurus/docs/quickstarts/network/local-with-docker.md

 image that runs the controller can run an edge router.
 To start an edge router, you will run a very similar command as the one to start the controller with a couple of key differences.

-The first noticable difference is that we need to pass in the name of the edge router we want it to be.
+The first noticeable difference is that we need to pass in the name of the edge router we want it to be.
 To use this network, the name supplied needs tobe addressable by clients.
 Also notice the port exported is port 3022.
 This is the default port used by edge routers.